QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 This is a friendly, collaborative event for all FM users on VHF and UHF.

-> This page was last updated on Friday September 27 at 12:12.
+> This page was last updated on Sunday September 29 at 11:59.

 ---